hopnux/equal-vision-api/README.md

 Developed using technologies such as **Node.js**, **Express**, **Sequelize** & **JWT**.

-It provides CRUD functionality with database level validation for diverse entities: users, administrators, products, artists, categories & orders, as well as JWT authentication for both users and administrators.
+It provides CRUD functionality with database level validation for diverse entities: users, administrators, products, artists, categories & orders, as well as JWT authorization for both users and administrators.